yueMaHello/generalSumHeatMap/README.md

 9. Put your csv data into './public/data' folder.
 You can see the orginal data is provided.
 10. The data must have the same format as the example data located in './public/data/OtoD' and './public/data/DtoO'.
 Details about replace dataset will be discussed in 'Tips' section
 #### From Lab Computer I
-1. Browse to the root of the folder
-2. Open the terminal/cmd and go to the root of the App './generalSumHeatmap'.
-3. Put your csv data into './public/data' folder.
-Only one csv file is allowed in that folder, so you need to delete any other csv file.
-The data should be a zone-to-zone matrix.
-You can name the csv file to anything you want, and the App will show you a title with that csv file name.
-For example, if you put 'Auto Travel.csv' into the data folder, then the App will be named as 'Auto Travel' when browsing it.
+1. Everything has been set up on Computer I
+2. Put your csv data into './public/data' folder.
+You can see the orginal data is provided.
-4. The data must have the same format as the example data located in './public/dataExample/Auto Time.csv'.
-If you browse the csv file through Excel, [0,0] can be empty or some text.
+3. The data must have the same format as the example data located in './public/data/OtoD' and './public/data/DtoO'.
+Details about replace dataset will be discussed in 'Tips' section
 ## Run
 1. Use terminal/cmd to go to the root of the App './generalSumHeatmap'.
 2. Type 'npm start'